Skip to content

 It is a day for Canadians everywhere to show pride in their country’s history and culture.

-While it may be referred to as Canada’s birthday, it is important to acknowledge and celebrate the country’s indigenous culture and its important role in the country’s rich history before 1867.
+While it may be referred to as Canada’s birthday, it is important to acknowledge and celebrate the country’s indigenous culture and its important role in its rich history before 1867.

 Celebrate Canada Day